Visiting or Living in Finland as a Catholic

 Sacramentals.
 It is always recommended that a house or home where Catholics live be blessed.
 One can ask any Catholic priest to come and celebrate a home blessing.

-Currently, there is only one Catholic cemetery in Finland.
-It is situated in the city of Turku.
+Currently, there are two Catholic cemeteries in Finland, one in Turku, and one in Helsinki.
 However, the Lutheran and Orthodox cemeteries are available to people of all faiths all around the country.
 Most Catholics are buried there.

-Cremation, which is becoming more and more popular among the general population, is a lawful option for Catholics, but they are in no way encouraged to make use of that practise.
+Cremation, which is becoming more and more popular among the general population, is a lawful option for Catholics, but they are rather discouraged from making use of that practice.

 Mass Stipends.
 It is normal for Catholics to ask priests celebrate Mass for the repose of the soul of a deceased person or for another intention.
 In such cases, it is a constant Church practice to give a reasonable donation for the priest’s sustenance.